UGO RONDINONE – VOCABULARY OF SOLITUDE

 16 December 2017 to 30 December 2018

 Slumbering clowns with cheerful hats at rakish angles and glittering, festive costumes are moving into ARKEN.
-The clowns have been created by the renowned Swiss artist Ugo Rondinone, and they are the focal point in December when the museum opens its doors for the star artist’s great solo exhibition.
+The clowns have been created by the Swiss artist Ugo Rondinone, and they are the focal point for the star artist’s great solo exhibition.

-ARKEN’s 150-metre-long Art Axis forms the setting for the exhibition, which has been mounted in close collaboration with the artist.
+ARKEN’s 150-metre-long Art Axis forms the setting for the exhibition.
 45 hyperrealistic clowns cast from male and female models make up the installation vocabulary of solitude from 2014.
 Usually clowns are happy, energetic and entertaining, but here they are the opposite: contemplative and passive.
 They convey melancholy, as they do not meet our intuitive expectations of the funny clown.
 They are merely human beings who have just stepped out of their roles and their clown shoes; or are on their way into their roles and are just about to tie their shoelaces – captured in a peaceful moment before the show begins.

 “An artist is, before anything else, a person who is passionately in love with the visual”